Adult and forensic services directorate

 We provide clinical services to people with emotional difficulties and other psychological problems.

-If you are involved in adult mental health we have a range of courses specifically designed to develop skills, insight and knowledge that will...
+If you are interested in adult mental health and wellbeing we have a range of courses specifically designed to develop your skills, knowledge and...

 Our research is organised around four main themes that reflect our longstanding interest in psychological and developmental approaches to mental...